pocomane/brewed-in-the-apocalypse/bita.md

 to say, just conclude with "What do you do" ?
 Then here there is the first protagonist move:

-__Tell what the character does__ - when the scenarist asks what your character does, you tell your character actions, what ey says, feels, etc. You do it also when the scenarist asks it to a group your character is member of, no one is still speaking, and you find out something interesting to tell.
+__Tell what the character does__ - when the scenarist asks to you, a protagonist, what your character does, you tell your character actions, what ey says, feels, etc. You do it also when the scenarist asks it to a group your character is member of, no one is still speaking, and you find out something interesting to tell.
 If there is